mharen/mharen.github.io/blog/2006/2006-09-working-like-it-my-job.md

 I hate to complain, but this is probably my largest (by far) issue with my job.
 Relative to this, everything else is great!

 BTW: I have another post titled "I Love my Job" that's been sitting in my drafts bin for months.
-Maybe now is a good time to polish it up and click <em>Publish</em>.
+Maybe now is a good time to polish it up and click *Publish*.